d0n601/CSUS-CSC154/Project/midterm_report/README.md

 The objective of this project is to create BadUSB devices, that upon plugin, infect victim computers with malware configured to join a botnet.

 ### BadUSB
 To create our BadUSB devices we'll be using the [DigiSpark](http://digistump.com/products/1) development board by [Digistump](http://digistump.com/).
-These devices will be reconized as USB keyboards by the victims' machines, and will execute keystrokes to deliver our payload.
+These devices will be recognized as USB keyboards by the victims' machines, and will execute keystrokes to deliver our payload.

 ### Botnet
 For our botnet we're currently still exploring a handful of open source frameworks.
 The leading contender at the moment is [Build Your Own Botnet](https://github.com/malwaredllc/byob).
 Other frameworks we're looking into include [GoBot2](https://github.com/SaturnsVoid/GoBot2), [UBoat](https://github.com/Souhardya/UBoat), and [Loki](https://github.com/Pure-L0G1C/Loki).
 There may be other frameworks we explore as they're discovered.
 Our ultimate goal is an easily deployed and managed *command and control server*, and the ability to generate cross platform compatible clients.